 Destiny intervened in 1997 when Julie met Dixie Dansercoer on an airplane in Belgium.
 Julie immediately sensed that Dixie was one of those unique individuals who not only set out to achieve grand goals, he did so with gusto.
-Together now for over 15 years, Dixie and Julie have woven their personal and professional lives with the common thread of discovery and a shared passion for excellence and adventure.
+Together now for over two decades, Dixie and Julie have woven their personal and professional lives with the common thread of discovery and a shared passion for excellence and adventure.
 One of Julie’s most memorable “expeditions” with Dixie was to bring him back to her hometown of Perrysburg and proudly re-explore her hidden corner of the world together with him.
 Julie & Dixie both harbour a deep respect for their roots, each one recognizing this as an integral first step on any successful journey.

 “Dixie reminds me every single day to reach my full potential.
 Even though we are human and have our natural tendencies toward both high and low performance, I know that by simply attempting to be my best pushes me into the positive performance area every single time.
 It is an honour to share this philosophy with my life & business partner.”